The Complete Guide to Memory Foam Pillows

 How we evaluate pillows

-Updated May 14, 2026.
-This guide is maintained by Dr. Michael and our product testing team.
+Updated July 15, 2026.
+This guide is maintained by Dr. Michael and our product research team.

 Our scoring framework weights: neck alignment (30%), pressure relief (25%), thermal comfort (20%), build quality (15%), and value (10%).
 For targeted use cases, continue to side sleeper picks and pregnancy pillow picks.